 In addition, it is possible to plot a moving average of a shorter period and use it to expect the movements of the Trix and generating trading signals.

-The method described above is however not very effective for trading.
-Much more useful is the use of the Trix exploiting the divergences between oscillator and prices.
+However, the method described above is not very effective for trading.
+A more effective alternative is the use of the Trix exploiting the divergences between oscillator and prices.

 The TRIX can, in fact, be used to expect the reversal points within a trend by exploiting the divergence of the same regarding the trend-line prices.